Gindely/winequalityprediction/README.md

 <br>
 https://archive.ics.uci.edu/ml/datasets/wine+quality<br />
 <br>
-The data includes 1,599 observations and the following variables:
+The data includes 1,599 observations and the following variables:<br />
 <br>
 **fixed acidity:** The predominant fixed acids found in wines are tartaric, malic, citric, and succinic.
 Wines produced from cool climate grapes are high in acidity and thus taste sour.
 These high-acid wines can be treated to reduce the acidity.
 <br>